PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/class-components.md

 ## Accessing MSAL React context in a class component

-Since you can't use the `useMsal` hook to access the [MSAL React context](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_react.imsalcontext.html) in a class component you have 2 other options.
-You can either use the raw context directly or you can use the `withMsal` higher order component to inject the context into your component's props.
+Since you can't use the `useMsal` hook to access the MSAL React context in a class component you have 2 other options.
+You can either use the raw context directly or you can use the `withMsal` higher order component to inject the context into your component's props. <!--IMsalContext?-->

 ### Accessing raw context